-The Internal Revenue Service's Statistics of Income (SOI) program makes available Federal data on State resident taxpayers, through electronic data files and published reports.
-For instance, 2005 information on some of the income components for NYS residents was published in late spring of 2007 in the SOI Bulletin.
-Detailed information on the 2005 SOI public use data file became available during October 2007.
-The IRS plans to have 2006 tax year data available by August 2008.
+on the 2006 SOI public use data file became available during October 2008.
+The IRS plans to have 2007 tax year data available by August 2009.
 The SOI information is useful in that it provides valuable Federal tax information that is not available from New York tax returns.

 As indicated in the "Background" section, the State personal income tax law has been subjected to many changes over its history.
-The figure in this section shows actual PIT tax receipts for fiscal years 1991-92 to 2006-07.
-The graph also shows the changes in law that occurred in that period, thus indicating when PIT receipts were first affected.
+The figure in this section shows actual PIT tax receipts for fiscal years 1991-92 to 2007-08.
+The graph also shows the law changes that occurred in that period, thus indicating when PIT receipts were first affected.
 Note that the receipts are not adjusted for inflation.